unconst/BitTensor/README.md

 ## Overview

 BitTensor allows a new class of Machine Learning model which trains across a peer-to-peer network.
-It enables any computer and any engineer in the world to contribute in training.
+It enables any computer and any engineer in the world to contribute to the training.

-The nature of trust-less computing necessitates that these contributions are combined through incentive rather than direct control from any one computer.
-We use a digital token to carry that incentive signal through the network: where the magnitude of this incentive is derived from a p2p collaborative filtering technique similar to Google's Page rank algorithm.
+The nature of trust-less computing necessitates that these contributions are drive by incentives rather than by direct control from any one computer.
+We use a digital token to carry that incentive signal through the network: Where the magnitude of this incentive is derived from a p2p collaborative filtering technique similar to Google's Page rank algorithm.

-The lack of centrality allows the structure to grow to arbitrary size across the internet.
-Both the cost and control of the system is distributed.
-And the network's informational product is priced into the reward token's value.
+This lack of centralization allows the structure to grow to an arbitrary size across the internet.
+Both the cost and control of the system are distributed.
+In addition, the network's informational product is priced into the reward token's value.

-When run, this software folds your computing power into a p2p network and rewards you with an EOS based digital token for your contribution.
+When run, this software folds your computing power into a p2p network and rewards you with an EOS-based digital token for your contribution.

 ## To-Run-Locally
 1. [Install Docker](https://docs.docker.com/install/)